Florence Ballard: Exit from the Supremes and solo career (1967–1970)

+In 1968, Ballard covered the hit "Walk On By", originally sung by Dionne Warwick and written by Burt Bacharach and Hal David.
+This was eventually included in The Supreme Florence Ballard album, which was released after her death on April 2, 2001.

+After an album for the label was shelved, her settlement money was depleted from the Chapmans' management agency, Talent Management, Inc. The agency had been led by Leonard Baun, the attorney who had helped to settle Ballard's departure from Motown.
+Following news that Baun was facing multiple embezzlement charges, Ballard fired him.
+She continued to perform as a solo artist.
+In January 1969, Ballard performed at one of newly elected President Richard Nixon's inaugural balls.
+Ballard was dropped by ABC in 1970.

-Decline
+Decline (1971–1974)

 In July 1971, Ballard sued Motown for additional royalty payments she believed she was due to receive but she was defeated in court by Motown.
 Shortly afterwards, Ballard and her husband separated following domestic disputes, and Ballard's home was foreclosed.
-Facing poverty and depression, Ballard became an alcoholic and shunned the spotlight.
+Facing poverty and depression, Ballard developed an Alcohol Use Disorder and shunned the spotlight.
 In 1972, she moved into her sister Maxine's house.
-In 1974 Mary Wilson invited Ballard to rejoin the Supremes, which now included Cindy Birdsong and Scherrie Payne (Ross had departed for her successful solo career in 1970).
-Though Ballard played tambourine, she didn't sing and told Wilson she had no ambition to sing any more.
-Later that year Ballard's plight began to appear in newspapers as word of her welfare application leaked out.
+In 1974, Mary Wilson invited Ballard to join the Supremes (with their current lineup of Cindy Birdsong and Scherrie Payne) onstage at Magic Mountain.
+Though Ballard played tambourine, she did not sing and told Wilson she had no ambition to sing anymore.
+Later that year Ballard's plight began to appear in newspapers as word of her application for welfare benefits leaked out.
 Around that time, Ballard entered Henry Ford Hospital for rehab treatment.
-Following six weeks of treatment, Ballard slowly recovered.
+Following six weeks of treatment, Ballard began to slowly recover.

-Comeback
+Comeback (1975–1976)

 In early 1975, Ballard received a settlement from her former attorney's insurance company.
 The money helped her buy a house on Shaftsbury Avenue.
 Inspired by the financial success, Ballard decided to return to singing and reconciled with her husband.
 Ballard's first concert performance in more than five years took place at the Henry and Edsel Ford Auditorium in Detroit on June 25, 1975.
 Ballard performed as part of the Joan Little Defense League and was backed by female rock group the Deadly Nightshade.
 Afterwards, she began receiving interview requests; Jet magazine was one of the first to report on Ballard and her recovery.